sedroche/cursa/README.md

    find the wkhtmltopdf application for your platform - Linux, Mac OSx or Windows.
    Put all the files in the directory labled with your platform into the DATA folder

+   You may need to make the application executable

+        $ chmod +x wkhtmltopdf

 ##Tests
 ------